Volkerakdam: Caissons

 The closure took place on 25 April 1969.
 To increase stability during the towing and sinking processes, temporary stabilising boards were installed in the centre of each caisson unit.
 After completion of the closure, the re-usable elements from the caisson sinking procedure, including winches and sealing bulkheads, were removed and reused in the caissons of the Brouwersdam.
 The temporary casting basin for the Volkerak locks was also constructed in this section, with the soil dredged to construct this basin subsequently used as fill for the construction of ring dikes and the connecting road to Willemstad.

+Contractors responsible for the works

 The scale of the works meant that construction was undertaken by a number of companies, including joint venture arrangements of Dutch and Belgian companies, formed from the contractors listed in the table below.

 Road connections

 Roads were constructed over the dam, creating traffic connections between South Holland, Zeeland and the west of North Brabant.
 The intersection known as the Hellegatsplein, where the roads from Zierikzee (N59), Rotterdam (A29) and West Brabant (A29/A59) converge, is located in the middle of the dam, on the artificial island of Hellegatsplaat.